Dreamworker has a lifetime of successful business, relationship, career and financial experiences she enjoys sharing with her readers.

 When you lose your job, your marriage fails, you are forced to face a serious illness or you have a financial crisis, you can either crumble under the stress or rise from the ashes and deal with your issues head on.

 Every day we see examples of people who have found ways to successfully cope with the problems that have come their way.
-The secret for all of them has been to take the hits and then come back fighting.
+The secret for all of them has been to accept their situation, understand why it exists and then choose to overcome it.

 They prioritize their problems and analyze the most important ones so that they can determine their causes.
 Once they understand why something bad is happening, they can address the source and do what they can to correct it.